GEB72/oauth-secret-manager-service/README.md

 * Secure storage and retrieval of secrets using AWS Secrets Manager.
 * Encryption and decryption of keys using AWS KMS.
 * JWT-based authentication middleware for added security.
-* Dynamic resolution of secrets based on root domain, user ID, and domain using `SMS_ROOT_DOMAIN`.

 ## Prerequisites